 Type: Single Lens Reflex

 It looks like a 1980s VCR.
-But we’re not here to judge a camera by its looks but rather its function.
-While you can see the design lineage from the T90, rather than keep the curved almost organic look of the camera, they moved more towards the look of the Maxxum 7000 with the sharp, hard angles.
-However, the control surfaces on the 650 are nearly identical to the T90 right down to button placement and the single command dial.
-In general, I have nothing against the simplification of the control surfaces, and it proved a simple task to learn how to operate the camera, some functions such as setting the ISO, rewind, timer, and AF modes I wish were more visible.
-But what I need to operate the camera are right in the open, well sort of.
+But we’re not here to judge a camera by its looks but rather by its function.
+While you can see the design lineage from the T90, rather than keep the curved, almost organic look of the camera, they moved more towards the look of the Maxxum 7000 with sharp, hard angles.
+However, the control surfaces on the 650 are nearly identical to the T90, right down to button placement and the single command dial.
+In general, I have nothing against simplifying the control surfaces, and it proved a simple task to learn how to operate the camera, some functions such as setting the ISO, rewind, timer, and AF modes I wish were more visible.
+But what I need to operate the camera is right in the open, well, sort of.
 Let’s get my biggest beef with the camera out of the way first, the selector dial.
 A small knob at the back of the camera on the same side as the LCD screen where you set the mode and power the camera on and off.
-In the “L” position the camera is off, easy enough L for Locked.
-When wanting the use the camera, I saw an audio symbol so something along the lines of having an audio signal, that gets annoying so I didn’t put the knob there.
-Next, I had an “A” or a Green Box, well A sounded like it was Automatic, so I picked the Green Square.
-Sadly the on the Green Square you cannot change the mode the camera does all the thinking for you.
+In the “L” position, the camera is off; easy enough L for Locked.
+When I wanted to use the camera, I saw an audio symbol that had an annoying audio signal, so I didn’t put the knob there.
+Next, I had an “A” or a Green Box, well, A sounded like it was Automatic, so I picked the Green Square.
+Sadly on Green Square, you cannot change the mode.
+The camera does all the thinking for you.
 I should have read the manual and set the camera to A so I could choose between the standard P(program), Tv (shutter priority), Av (aperture priority), and M (manual).
 This brings me to a second beef, the lone command dial.
-I guess I’m just spoiled with working with dual control dials or a control dial and a thumbwheel but running the full camera manual makes changing settings a bit painful.
-However, the placement of the command dial is perfect right by the shutter release which makes running the camera in semi-automatic mode easy because you’re not hunting down the dial, it’s right there.
-The best part of the camera, however, is the viewfinder, it’s big it’s bright and can be seen in low and bright light.
+I guess I’m spoiled with working with dual control dials or a control dial and a thumbwheel but running the full camera manual makes changing settings a bit painful.
+However, the placement of the command dial is perfect right by the shutter release, which makes running the camera in semi-automatic mode easy because you’re not hunting down the dial; it’s right there.
+The best part of the camera, however, is the viewfinder; it’s big, bright, and can be seen in low and bright light.
 The feedback is excellent without being in the way and generally makes the camera easy to use.

-Unlike Nikon and Pentax which both shoehorned autofocus functionality onto their F and K mounts respectively the EOS and EF systems were new from the ground up.
+Unlike Nikon and Pentax, which both shoehorned autofocus functionality onto their F and K mounts, respectively, the EOS and EF systems were new from the ground up.
 But the nice thing about the EF mount on the 650 is completely compatible with modern EF lenses.
-Just don’t mount an EF-S lens, you will damage both the camera and the lens.
+Just don’t mount an EF-S lens; you will damage both the camera and the lens.
 All those wonderful L-Series lenses with USM motors will mount and function perfectly.
 Of course, the lens itself is without any real controls save the auto/manual focus switch.
-And you can get some older AFD lenses for a little less money or stick to the plastic fantastic 50/1.8 like I have for mine.
-And the Canon lenses even the cheap ones are optically sound and make for excellent images.
-I mean I never was one to say Nikon was better than Canon or vice versa because honestly, I stick both optics in the same category and rating.
-Either way, the EF-Mount makes the camera shine among those of the 1980s, same with the 7000 for near full compatibility with their modern lenses.
+And you can get some older AFD lenses for a little less money or stick to the plastic fantastic 50/1.8 as I have for mine.
+And the Canon lenses, even the cheap ones, are optically sound and make excellent images.
+I never was one to say Nikon was better than Canon or vice versa because I honestly stick both optics in the same category and rating.
+Either way, the EF-Mount makes the camera shine among those of the 1980s, the same with the 7000 for near full compatibility with their modern lenses.

-Like the 7000 the 650 is a K-Car, it’s not overly exciting to use, it gets the job done and done well.
-So there’s a place for the camera on my self as a great way to introduce people to film photography mostly those who are used to Canon equipment as the controls between the 650 and the modern cameras of today are rather similar.
+Like the 7000, the 650 is a K-Car; it’s not overly exciting to use, and it gets the job done and done well.
+So there’s a place for the camera on myself as a great way to introduce people to film photography, mostly those who are used to Canon equipment, as the controls between the 650 and the modern cameras of today are similar.
 The one thing of note is that the camera does take a 2CR5 battery which is only available at speciality battery or camera stores and can get fairly expensive.
 But it does last a long time, so it all balances out.
-The camera is readily available on the used market, and if you’re lucky you can grab one with a lens for under 100$, the bodies alone are running between 10$ to 60$.
+The camera is readily available on the used market, and if you’re lucky, you can grab one with a lens for under 100$; the bodies run from 10 to 60 dollars.
 Making it a perfect way for an inexpensive entry into film photography if you have a selection of EF lenses.
 So yeah, this Nikon guy is sold on Canon, but don’t expect me to switch systems.

 Casual Photophile – Canon EOS 650 Camera Review – The Autofocus Revolution Arrives